The Logos: The Meletic Testament (Chapter 5 The Exile)

 158. Your exile has become our inheritance, and we carry it not as a burden, but as a banner beneath which we gather to think, to question, and to remember.

-159. And although the city may forget your name presently, it cannot forget the questions you left behind—they linger in the air, in the stones, in the silence between prayers.
+159. And although the city may forget your name presently, it cannot forget the questions you left behind—they linger in the air, in the stones, in the silence between words.

-160. Do not grow weary, Heromenes, for even Atlas that burdened with the weight of the cosmos, must have found moments of rest beneath the stars it held aloft.
+160. Do not grow weary, Heromenes, for even Atlas who burdened with the weight of the cosmos, must have found moments of rest beneath the stars it held aloft.

-161. Let your mind be your sanctuary, a place untouched by decree or dogma, where thought may roam freely and truth may enter unannounced, like a breeze through an open window.
+161. Let your mind be your refuge, a place untouched by decree or dogma, where thought may roam freely and the truth may enter unannounced, like a breeze through an open window.

 162. The world may change its gods, its laws, its rulers, but thought endures—it is the flame of To Ena that survives the storm, flickering but never extinguished.